 Guinea Bissau has a history of coups and political instability since it gained independence from Portugal in 1974.
 Soldiers seized power in a military take-over in April 2012, just days ahead of the country's April 22, 2012 presidential run-off election, prompting calls from the international community for the return to civilian rule and the restoration of constitutional order.
 An election in May 2014 resulted in the return to civilian rule and the election of Jose Mario Vaz as President who committed to end the country's instability.
-However, since August 2015, the country has had four prime ministers and there has been growing anti-government sentiment and protests.
-Continued political instability and the return of violence in Guinea Bissau could have a Material Adverse Effect.
+However, since August 2015, the country has had five prime ministers and civil society has been characterized by anti-government sentiment and protests in recent years.
+Although peaceful parliamentary elections were held in March 2019, a presidential election is expected in 2019 and political instability or a return of violence in Guinea Bissau could have a Material Adverse Effect.